ivanjovanovic/hiper/README.md

 * Client can define config type to be read adding type safety to the config
 * Client can define which locations should be checked to parse additional configuration

-## Source of configiration config
-* Instance of the type should be provided as defaults.
-* Instance of the Hiper

 ## Design

 * Intermediate representation for writing to and reading from in a type safe way.
-* Example is deiko-config that parses HOCON.
-Here other formats should be parsed.

 ## Resources